httpie/cli/CONTRIBUTING.rst

 reproduces the incorrect behaviour.
 That will also help you to build an understanding of the issue at hand.

-Please note that pull requests introducing code changes without new tests will generally not get merged.
-The same goes for PRs changing HTTPie’s behaviour and not providing documentation.
+**Pull requests introducing code changes without tests will generally not get merged.
+The same goes for PRs changing HTTPie’s behaviour and not providing documentation.**

 Conversely, PRs consisting of documentation improvements or tests for existing-yet-previously-untested behavior will very likely be merged.